Why Are Buildings In The Cyclades Painted Blue And White?

 Fun fact!

-Confusingly, the Greek word for limestone is “asvestis”, that can easily be confused with the poisonous material known as asbestos.
+Confusingly, the Greek word for lime is “asvestis”, that can easily be confused with the poisonous material known as asbestos.

 Don’t worry though.
-They may sound similar, but if you hear a Greek calling the white material asbestos, you will know that they are in fact referring to limestone.
+They may sound similar, but if you hear a Greek calling the white material asbestos, you will know that they are in fact referring to lime.

 So there you have it, the reasons why white and blue buildings are common in Santorini and the Cycladic islands!